TEAM, ACTIVITIES, OBJECTIVES OF THE COMPANY

 Figure 5++++: Net efficiency of RDF power plants in Germany 2012 - 2016.
 Mean and maximum values for electrical and overall efficiency from operator survey [10]

-During development of the waste treatment upstream of the B-VM, it became apparent that, with regard to all the parameters to be complied with for the treated waste, there were mainly usable standard units but also partial systems on the market.
-In the most aspects, this is not ultimately about pyrolysis processes and their further development, but only about improving thermal utilization - in particular by means of incineration and gasification.
-Otherwise the production process for HERHOF TROCKENSTABILAT® has been investigated to the greatest extent and in greatest depth.
-However, it was ultimately not able to establish itself for incineration or gasification.
-Nevertheless, these studies provide largely and precisely all the data required for the processing of waste and for the pyrolysis of B-VM.
+During development of the waste treatment upstream of the B-VM, it became apparent that, with regard to all parameters to be complied with for the treated waste, there were mainly usable standard units but also partial systems on the market.
+In the most aspects, this is not ultimately about pyrolysis processes with further development, but only about improving thermal utilization - in particular by means of incineration and gasification.
+Otherwise the production process for the HERHOF TROCKENSTABILAT® has been investigated to the greatest extent and depth.
+However, it has been ultimately not able to establish for incineration or gasification.
+Nevertheless, all these studies provide largely and precisely almost all the data required for the processing of waste and for pyrolysis with the B-VM.

-The fact is that the existing, completely new treatment process developed by us for the B-VM, with its key areas works in a more targeted and economical way.
-In addition, it is not necessary to disclose our newly designed process sequences and, in some cases, systems and aggregates, thereby jeopardizing patent protection.
+The fact is that our existing, completely new treatment process developed by us for the B-VM, with its key areas works in a more targeted and economical way than HERHOF.
+But using HERHOF it is not necessary to disclose our newly designed process sequences and, in some cases, systems and aggregates, thereby jeopardizing patent protection.

-Based on the typical waste composition for Central Europe with essential material data, the upstream waste treatment suitable for a 14 MW engine was designed using units and systems offered and adapted on the market.
+Based on a typical waste composition for Central Europe with essential material data, the upstream waste treatment suitable for a 14 MW engine was designed using units and systems offered and adapted on the market.
 A completely new in-house development was then also carried out for special areas and circumstances, as nothing similar was available on the market.
-On this basis, it is possible to realize the required local systems worldwide with appropriate adaptations.
-For a designed upstream waste treatment, agreements were made with well-known manufacturers and offers were obtained, with which CAPEX and OPEX were calculated.
+On this basis, it is possible realizing required local systems worldwide with its appropriate adaptations.
+For a designed upstream waste treatment, agreements were made with well-known manufacturers and different offers were obtained, with which CAPEX and OPEX were calculated.

 4. Possible data on the worldwide use of the B-VM process

-Some world data B-VM derived by the Czech Republic 14 MW project. (distributed globally to countries or Europe, America, China, Asia or similar and based on existing waste capacity in this areas and realization; all values only placeholder for actual values per location)
+Some world B-VM data derived by a project with a 14 MW Motor in the Czech Republic (data can used globally for example to regions like Europe, America, China or single countries or similar, based on the existing waste capacity and its realization; all values only placeholder for the actual values in each location).

 3: Feasible up to -0.75 billion t/a of CO2; in 2050 so -1.20 billion t/a